vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 427

-Siva image of flour in Cai., and so on different articles made of flour in the other months; one year; HV II, 398-400 (from Kālottara ); ( 4 ) on 8th and 14th of both pakṣas fast and worship of Siva in afternoon; japa and homa; honour guru; drink three culukas (hollowed hand) of pañcagavya; the next day subsist on havisya food; observe for whole of life; three male ancestors dwell in Sivaloka; HV II, 343 (from Kālottara ); (5) begin on P. and subsist by nakta way on wheat, rice and milk only; on 8th of both paksas fast and sleep on the ground and bathe Rudra with ghee and on pūrṇimā; this be carried on for a year up to Mārg. with different food in each month and different offering to Rudra; Lingapurāṇa 83, 13-54; (6) from one ayana to another ( i. e. for six months ) give flowers and ghee; at end donate flowers and feed brāhmaṇa with pāyasa and ghee and donate ghrtadhenu; confers wealth and health; KR 219 (from Agni);(7) give up paring of nails from Āṣ. pūrnimā to K. pūrpimā and at end donate a jar of honey and ghee with gold; performer goes to Rudraloka; KR 219–220,
+Siva image of flour in Cai., and so on different articles made of flour in the other months; one year; HV II, 398-400 (from Kālottara ); ( 4 ) on 8th and 14th of both pakṣas fast and worship of Siva in afternoon; japa and homa; honour guru; drink three culukas (hollowed hand) of pañcagavya; the next day subsist on havisya food; observe for whole of life; three male ancestors dwell in Sivaloka; HV II, 343 (from Kālottara ); (5) begin on P. and subsist by nakta way on wheat, rice and milk only; on 8th of both pakṣas fast and sleep on the ground and bathe Rudra with ghee and on pūrṇimā; this be carried on for a year up to Mārg. with different food in each month and different offering to Rudra; Lingapurāṇa 83, 13-54; (6) from one ayana to another ( i. e. for six months ) give flowers and ghee; at end donate flowers and feed brāhmaṇa with pāyasa and ghee and donate ghrtadhenu; confers wealth and health; KR 219 (from Agni);(7) give up paring of nails from Āṣ. pūrnimā to K. pūrpimā and at end donate a jar of honey and ghee with gold; performer goes to Rudraloka; KR 219–220,

 VKK 292. sivavrate ṣu pājā-VR (pp. 57-61) gives the procedure of worship